About Leo Bird

 • People with autism can feel the need to mask (suppress their traits related to autism)

 I have been writing stories since 2013, performing at open mics since 2018, and have been drawing since early 2019 but made a drastic change in artistic style in December 2019 after taking an art class at the Des Moines Art Center and reading Drawing on the Right Side of the Brain.
 When I was in high school, I sung in rock bands and sung Stronger by Kanye West to my friends.
 In college, I sung Love Shack by the B-52’s to my friends and at a talent show.
 I believe these singing experiences transferred over to motivational speaking.
+I have been exhibiting art since 2021 and selling art since 2024.
+I have exhibited art in Nebraska, Iowa, Kansas City, Chicago, Janesville, Wisconsin, and Faribault (pronounced fer-i-bow), Minnesota.
+I have been protesting using messages on t-shirts since 2025.

 This is my cat Carly.